 Our patient base is very conducive to broad exposures in both basic and complex allergy and immunology diseases.
 Our fellows are prepared to care for severe asthma, atopic and contact dermatitis, allergic rhinoconjunctivitis, venom allergy, anaphylaxis, mast cell disease, food allergy, drug allergy, immune deficiency and urticarial/angioedema.
 By working closely with Rheumatology, our fellows have exposure to patients with common and rare autoimmune conditions as well.
 This assures that they have exceptional training in a variable range of allergic and immunologic disorders.

 Our program guides training so graduates will be very familiar with the principles and practice of diagnostic allergy testing and therapies.
 In addition, they gain the knowledge needed to prescribe and prepare allergen extracts for immunotherapy.
-Our fellows are well-trained when they leave and our board pass rate for the fellows has been 100 percent for the past five years.

 Evaluations are performed on a bi-annual basis.